initia-labs/miniwasm/app/ibc-hooks/README.md

 ### Execution flow

-Pre wasm hooks:
+Pre Wasm hooks:

-* Ensure the incoming IBC packet is cryptogaphically valid
+* Ensure the incoming IBC packet is cryptographically valid
 * Ensure the incoming IBC packet is not timed out.

 In Wasm hooks, pre packet execution: